Frequently asked questions

 This manual describes all features of Spinner, but the availability of specific features may depend on your watch model.
 If you don’t find an option in your settings, this means that this option is not available on your watch.
+Some options (e.g. Solar charging or SpO2) may be present in the settings, but they will not work if your watch does not support them.
 In particular, Venu works quite differently from other models, so some topics discussed here (e.g ‘Power save options’) are not applicable.
 For more details on Venu operation, please refer to Venu support section.

 NOTE: The screenshots may not reflect the most recent look of Spinner, they will be updated over time.

 - 12 customizable themes (themes 3 to 10 require unlock key)